klaidliadon/umbrella-content/en/travel/preparation/beginner/s_medical.md

 *Note: some countries require certificates of vaccination as a condition of entry.*

-*   Obtain medication you need to carry on your trip.
+*   Obtain medication and prescriptions you need to carry on your trip.

 *	Obtain first aid kits and training if necessary.